Snowflake-Labs/sfguide-getting-started-with-cortex-aisql/README.md

 SELECT
     ticket_id,
     content,
+    AI_EXTRACT(content, {
-    AI_EXTRACT(content, 'What is the order ID mentioned?') as order_id, AI_EXTRACT(content, 'What is the main issue?') as main_issue, AI_EXTRACT(content, 'What does the customer want?') as requested_action FROM emails;
+        'order_id': 'What is the order ID mentioned?', 'main_issue': 'What is the main issue?',
+        'requested_action': 'What does the customer want?'
+    }) as extracted_info
+FROM emails;
 ```